-Summer is here and what better way to spend a sunny day then to be out and about exploring and learning.
-Today’s location is Caerlaverock Castle, one of Scotland’s fascinating medieval fortresses.
+Today’s location was Caerlaverock Castle, one of Scotland’s fascinating medieval fortresses.
 Caerlaverock Castle was built to control the waters of Solway Firth, the southwest entrance to Scotland.
 Its triangular shape is unique among British castles.

 The impressive Nithsdale Lodging inside the castle walls was built in 1634.
 It has got an attractive façade with Renaissance stone carvings.
 This was at one time a well appointed three-storey mansion, decorated with heraldic stonework associated with the Maxwell family.

 The last huge siege came in 1640, the Maxwells held Caerlaverock for King Charles I against a besieging army of Covenanters for thirteen weeks before they had to surrender.
 The south east tower and most of the south curtain wall were destroyed then and never repaired.

 You can walk through and around the Nithsdale lodgings and see the 17th Century dwellings in wonderful detail as if time stopped at that point.

 The castle is a true treat of exploring from the inside and out.
 The details you can find inside the building, and the impressive sight when you wander around, take you back to those medieval times.

 It is great for families and picnics with a tea room and plenty of walkways and green pathed areas to take in the sight of the castle and surroundings from so many angles.
 Of course this is as well as getting in amongst the ruins.